yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 Pprof has another helpful feature that allows comparing profiles using the `-base` and the `-diff_base` flags.
 We run it like so `go tool pprof -http=':8081' -diff_base heap-new-16:22:04:N.out heap-new-17:32:38:N.out`

-After collecting a 30 second profile before and after a service got traffic, I compared the snapshots.
+After collecting a 30 second profile before and after a service got traffic, I compared the profiles.
 Immediately, `runtime.malg` that grew in memory caught my eye.
 ![](./malg3.png)

 At idle runtime.malg was around 1MB and it grew to 38MB.